webpolis/mididings-arpeggiator/README.md

 ## Getting Started

 As I'm not yet a Senior Python developer, this project may require better optimization.
-But, it currently does it job pretty well as you can certainly use as many arpeggiator instances you need, using different MIDI ports and channels as outputs, hence composing a full orchestation and interesting melodies with ease!
+But, it currently does its job pretty well as you can certainly use as many arpeggiator instances you need, using different MIDI ports and channels as outputs, hence composing a full orchestation and interesting melodies with ease!

 Feel free to contribute and submit pull requests if you have new ideas in mind.